 Chain of Command and Unity of Command are two of the central tenants of the Incident Command System.
 These tenants ensure that everyone clearly understands the reporting relationships and flow of communications throughout their organizations.
 The below chart illustrates our organization chart under this contract.
 All local Pro-Tec staff will report directly to the Fire Chief.
-The Fire Chief will report to the Airport Manager or their designee for day-to-day operations at the airport.
 The Fire Chief will, with strong assistance from the Pro-Tec Regional Fire Chief, be responsible to the Airport Manager or their designee for the successful execution of the contract.